vinceliuice/Mojave-gtk-theme/README.md

 Other:
 Search for the engines in your distributions repository or install the engines from source.

+### Fix entries issues of dark version on Firefox

+Use "light theme" for webs of Firefox when you are using dark gtk theme version.

+go to `about:config`.
+Create a pref called `widget.content.gtk-theme-override` of type String, and give it a value of `Mojave-light`.
+This will fix it.

 ## Installation

 ### From source